-The Water and Sewer Department is responsible for the operation and maintenance of the water distribution and sewer collection system and billing of water and sewer, refuse and storm water, as well as all fire hydrants and water meters throughout the city.
+The Water/Wastewater Department is responsible for the operation and maintenance of the water distribution and sewer collection system and billing of water and sewer, refuse and storm water, as well as all fire hydrants and water meters throughout the city.
 The City maintains 143.8 miles of sanitary sewer lines, 145.1 miles of water lines.
-Water and Sewer services are purchased from the City of Columbus, with the billing to the residents’ of Reynoldsburg processed through the Reynoldsburg billing office.
+Water and sewer services are purchased from the City of Columbus, with the billing to the residents’ of Reynoldsburg processed through the Reynoldsburg billing office.
 We consistently strive to enhance our water and sewer services to the community.

 Payments can be made in either of two secure lockboxes.
 One is a drive-up lockbox in the parking lot, north of the flag poles.
 The second lockbox is in the vestibule of the City Hall.
 Payments can also be made in the City Hall Water Office Monday, Tuesday, Wednesday and Friday 9AM to 4PM .Please note the office is CLOSED on Thursdays.
 Payments can be made in cash, check, money order, Discover, Mastercard or Visa.
 Payments can also be mailed.